mplex/multigraph/README.md

 <br />

-The binomial projection of a two-mode data set allows obtaining a force directed layout that in this case the image is clockwise rotated 65 degrees.
+The binomial projection of a two-mode dataset allows obtaining a force directed layout that in this case the image is clockwise rotated 65 degrees.

 ```r
 bmgraph(swomen, layout = "force", seed = 1, scope = scp3, rot = 65)